 There's never been a president that has actually given a specific list of names and sticks to the list of names that he's been telegraphing now since before he got elected.

-Um so in that sense, there won't be any surprises.
+So in that sense, there won't be any surprises.

-Are you confident at the end of the day that we're going to get somebody like an Alito like a Clarence Thomas or Scalia on the Supreme Court in this choice?
+Are you confident at the end of the day that we're going to get somebody like an Alito, like a Clarence Thomas or Scalia on the Supreme Court in this choice?

 And I think we should be comfortable with anybody on that list.

-This is the President's choice.
+This is the president's choice.

 All right, Jay Seculo, thank you for being with us.

-When we come back, we have a lot of breaking news as it relates coming this week with the deep state.
+When we come back, we have a lot of breaking news as it relates coming this week with the Deep State.

-Greg Jarrett, Sarah Carter, and next.
+Greg Jarrett, Sarah Carter, are next.

-If they don't give you that information, What can you do to the FBI and DOJ?
+If they don't give you that information, what can you do to the FBI and DOJ?

-You've given them more deadlines.
+Given them more deadlines.

 Now we had yesterday they were supposed to give us stuff.

-Now maybe Monday or Tuesday.
+Now, maybe Monday or Tuesday.

 This investigation's been going on for a year.